fernandonobel/OneModel-matlab/README.md

 Equation der_x2 == k2*x3 - gamma12*x1*x2 - d2*x2;
 Equation der_x3 == k3*x1 - d3*x3;
 ```

-The ModelClass models should be defined in a file with the extension `.mc`.
-This files cannot have Matlab code, they must use the ModelClass sintaxis.

-Everything written after a `%` until the next new line is considered as a comment.
-This way the line `% Variables` will not define information of the model, but it will improve the readability of the model.
-It is recommended to properly comment on the models.

-There are multiple ways we can choose for obtaining a ModelClass model: (i) the most basic one is to write ourselves a class that extends the ModelClass and then use functions for defining the model, (ii) we can also define our model as chemical reactions and then use the parser of Jose Luis and (iii) we can extend a previous ModelClass model defined and extend it in a OpenModelica style (we can even combine different models into a single one).

-It is expected that in the future there be more ways of generating ModelClass models.
-And this is one of the advantages of using this framework, the model are easier to code than coding ODE function directly and after that we can reuse ModelClass easily.

-A ModelClass model will look something like this (./examples/ex0_readme/model.mc):

 and the models are initialized with the following method: